roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-05 ****** byStoryTeller07© Miss Bourbon took a deep breath, heaving her large breasts in Williams face.
+Miss Bourbon took a deep breath, heaving her large breasts in Williams face.
 'Thank you William for helping me,' she said, and gave him a big smile of gratitude.

   Brian kept a watch on Julian, ready to grab his wandering hands if he made an indecent grab at Miss Grant.
 Everyone else was taking in Miss Bourbon's peachy ass, exposed over William's desk.